k3ldar/CommandLinePlus/src/Readme.md

 #### How it works

-Create a class which descends from BaseCommandLine, specify the name (primary option) and create methods (each method is a sub option)
+Create a class which descends from BaseCommandLine, specify the name (primary option) and create methods (each method is a sub option

+Add CmdLineDescriptions and CmdLineAbbreviation to methods, properties and processor classes for self describing help information.

 In the following example we can these command lines: